openstack/security-doc/security-threat-analysis/source/architecture-diagram-guidance.rst

    -  Multi-instances of a component should be indicated by a quantity after the component name, for example (100), and if possible layered component boxes
-   -  Component shapes don’t need to be all the same size.
+   -  Component shapes don't need to be all the same size.
 Some component shapes may be shrunk to allow application layers to be easily recognized, without creating a maze of crossed interface lines
    -  User access over the internet can be indicated by a cloud-shaped